Deepakanandrao/openproject/docs/release-notes/16-6-0/README.md

 ## Contributions

 A very special thank you goes to Helmholtz-Zentrum Berlin, City of Cologne, Deutsche Bahn and ZenDiS for sponsoring released or upcoming features.
 Your support, alongside the efforts of our amazing Community, helps drive these innovations.
 Also a big thanks to our Community members for reporting bugs and helping us identify and provide fixes.
-Special thanks for reporting and finding bugs go to Sven Kunze, Stefan Weiberg, Александр Татаринцев, Gábor Alexovics, Alexander Aleschenko, Tobias Nowakow.
+Special thanks for reporting and finding bugs go to Sven Kunze, Stefan Weiberg, Gábor Alexovics, Alexander Aleschenko, Tobias Nowakow.

 This release, we specifically want to thank Emon for reporting a security vulnerability on our website.
 Reports and feedback like this are one of the reasons we love OSS and appreciate being part of such an amazing community.